 In 2016 the June Sole Sisters 5K expanded to be an actual race series with three events.
 The Sole Sisters June 5K, the Quarter & Half Marathon and Little Miss Sole Sisters.
 In 2019 the races will merge into one amazingly awesome Women’s Race Weekend.

 Who is behind Sole Sisters Women’s Race Series?

-Stacy Chesnutt is an east coast runner and the race director of the well-known Sole Sisters Women’s Race Series.
+Stacy Chesnutt is an east coast runner and the race director of the well-known Sole Sisters Women’s Race Weekend.

-Stacy has been racing for almost 30 years and has completed 8 Ironman Triathlons (including the Kona World Championships), 55 marathons (with a 2:59:05 PB) and most recently a 100-mile trail race.
+Stacy has been racing for over 30 years and has completed 8 Ironman Triathlons (including the Kona World Championships), 60 marathons (with a 2:59:05 PB) and most recently 50 and 100-mile trail races.
 She races as often as possible and tries to find a race whenever she travels.
 As a result, she has raced in London, Ireland, Prague, Bermuda, Spain and throughout North America.
 Originally born in Nashville, Tennessee, Chesnutt spent much of her adult life in New York City and moved to Nova Scotia in 2006 with her husband Tim (doesn’t he look great in purple!).
 With dual citizenship, Chesnutt proudly considers herself an AmeriCanadian and has made the East Coast her home.